logaretm/vee-validate/docs/content/tutorials/basics.md

 </script>
 ```

-So far so good, this form currently submits whenever the button is clicked and is not being validated and the page refreshes because by defaults forms submit a `GET` request to the current page if not specified otherwise.
+So far so good, this form currently submits whenever the button is clicked and is not being validated and the page refreshes because by default forms submit a `GET` request to the current page if not specified otherwise.

 Fix that by adding a `submit` event handler that prevents the native form submission using the `prevent` modifier, we will use `onSubmit` function to handle our form submission.